 How to Achieve ADA Compliance for Your Clients

 If you’ve taken a look at the WCAG standards, you know there’s more to them than just tagging your images or adjusting color schemes.
 There are some fundamental programming steps you need to take in order to engrain accessibility into your agency’s products.

-Fortunately, there are tools available that can help you deliver a compliant and dynamic product that remains true to your agency’s style and brand.
+Fortunately, there are tools that can help you deliver a compliant and dynamic product that remains true to your brand.
 For example, accessiBe is a solution that brings Artificial Intelligence (AI) to your clients’ websites, in a way that embraces all four WCAG principles.
 In fact, it’s the only product of its kind that meets WCAG 2.1 standards.

 In particular, accessiBe’s AI technology represents the fourth principle – Robust.
 This is because once the tool is implemented, users of your clients’ websites will be able to perceive, operate, and understand the content much more effectively.